rohitkeshav27/Sentiment-Analysis-using-Twitter-for-cryptocurrency/README.md

 # Sentiment-Analysis-using-Twitter-for-cryptocurrency
 This is a Flask application that is used to get sentiments regarding a particular cryptocurrency in the realtime.These sentiments are derived from the tweets from the twitter.
-In this we analyse the incoming tweets based on the hashtags and a combination of "Hashtags+influencers".
+In this project we analyse the incoming tweets based on the hashtags and a combination of "Hashtags+influencers".

 # The required libraries to install are-->

-The libraries or modules are present in the file requirements.txt
+The libraries/modules are present in the file requirements.txt

 # The Variable.py

-It is the file that is holding all the required credentials which will be used later in the project.After replacing them with your own credentials,save it.
+It holds all the required credentials which will be used later in the project.After replacing them with your own credentials,save it.

 # "preprocess_data.py"

-It is the one responsible for cleaning up the incoming Tweets.This is implicitly called by one of the program later.
+It is responsible for cleaning up the incoming Tweets.This is implicitly called by one of the program later.

 # "LSTM_new.py"

 It is the program containing the model, which is a LSTM model that is trained on clean.csv,and the model is saved(to fasten the process).
-The training of the model is commented out(If required you can uncomment it and train it on any data you hold).Just change the parameters accordingly.
+The training of the model is commented out in the file "LSTM_new"(If required you can uncomment it and train it on any data you hold).Just change the parameters accordingly.

 # MySql